johnmyleswhite/SimpleAintEasy/README.md

 examples aren't redundant or low quality, but it's still possible to make this book a large-scale community project.

 As such, I hope you'll consider contributing.
-To contribute, just a submit a new example.
+To contribute, just submit a new example.
 If your example only requires text, you only need to write a short LaTeX-flavored Markdown document.
 If you need images, please include R code that generates your images.